smartful/shopping-list/README.md

-# Shopping List
+# Shopping List Zustand

-Simili Todo List
+Shopping List with the library Zustand to manage the state management.

 ## Getting Started with Create React App